Don Peebles: Education

 Peebles began his training in fine art at the Wellington Technical College of Art in 1947, before moving to Australia and studying under John Passmore at the Julian Ashton Art School in Sydney from 1951 to 1953.

 Career

 In the early 1950s, Peebles returned from studying in Australia and moved back to New Zealand.
 In 1960, he won a scholarship to study in London, granted by the Association of New Zealand Art Societies.
 Prior to this trip, Peebles married Prue Corkill.
 It was in London that Peebles met constructivist painter Victor Pasmore, who became a friend and major influence.

 In 1964, Peebles became a lecturer at the Canterbury School of Fine Arts in Christchurch.
 In 1980, he was made head of the painting department, and he lectured there until his retirement in 1986 to concentrate on painting full-time.

+Exhibitions

 Peebles has exhibited in both solo and group exhibitions, including: